 This is usually evident on plain radiographs with an abnormal Phi angle (out with accepted normal 4° - 58° range) and band lie.
 The band can be misplaced into perigastric fat or distal stomach with complicating outlet obstruction.

 This is rare, reported in < 1% of patients.
 On fluoroscopy, it is evident as contrast tracking outside the gastric outline.

 On CT there is extra-luminal contrast, penetration of the gastric wall by the band, localized gas locules or pneumoperitoneum.

 This is seen as concentration dilation of the gastric stoma and results from stomal stenosis, adhesions or nutritional overload.
 Findings include a tight stoma with delayed gastric emptying.
 Axial herniation of the stomach, oesophageal reflux and dilation can occur as late complication.

 This can occur with either anterior or posterior upward herniation of the distal stomach upwards through the band, usually with an abnormal Phi angle.
-There is typically resultant eccentric (as opposed to concentric pouch dilation.
+There is typically resultant eccentric (as opposed to concentric) pouch dilation.